project-chip/connectedhomeip/examples/all-clusters-app/mbed/README.md

 Some of the supported boards may not have sufficient number PCB components to follow above description.
-In that case please refer to [Supported devices](#Supported-devices) section and check board's 'Platform components' column for additional information about the limitation.
+In that case please refer to [Supported devices](#supported-devices) section and check board's 'Platform components' column f-r additional information about the limitation.